TechJunkie is a BOX20 Media Company

 Movie Box is the iOS version of Showbox, but there are also versions available for Android, Windows, and Mac.
 It looks and feels a lot like Showbox and even has the same layout.
 If you were comfortable using Showbox, you should have no issues when transitioning to Movie Box.

 The app installs using the same APK install method, runs smoothly, and makes it easy to find the latest media to stream.
-Additionally, there is also a decent search function, should you want to use it.
+It also has a decent search function, which makes it even easier to find the content you’re looking for.

 Ultimately, Movie Box is a great option for former Showbox users who want an easy solution for streaming on iOS.